cfogelklou/pragmatism/chatgpt_vscode_extension/medium-copilot.md

 /// Placeholder

 And at this point, my new extension should be running, and if I highlight this text, James Mickens will help me write a paragraph.

+Congratulations on getting your new extension up and running!
+Now that you have my help, we can work together to fine-tune and improve your article.
+With my expertise and guidance, we can ensure that your content is clear, concise, and engaging for your readers.
+Let's continue on this journey together and make your article the best it can be.

 Hark!
 The digital ages have aligned, and behold as I, James Mickens, descend from the clouds of cyberspace to join you in crafting the most splendid paragraph of all time.
 Fear not, for with my guidance, your words will sparkle like diamonds in the sun, captivating all who dare to read them.
 So let us embark on this wondrous journey together, as we weave a tapestry of prose that will stand the test of time.
 Onward, dear writer, to greatness we shall go!